 Employees who give feedback which is then ignored or discarded out of hand will have negative feelings about giving feedback and will likely stop.
 Silence is often a sign of disengagement; the employee simply gives up suggesting improvements.
 To avoid this, include frequent feedback opportunities in team meetings and project plans, again ensuring that those who give feedback are not blamed or perceived as troublemakers.Nobody responding to your feedback surveys?
 Silence is often a sign of disengagement says @RoyAtkinson; the employee simply gives up suggesting improvements. #CX #EX Click To Tweet

-In the longer-cadence pulse surveys (quarterly, semiannual), include the opportunity for process improvement suggestions, but by all means that should not be the only feedback mechanism.
+In the longer-cadence pulse surveys (quarterly, semiannual), include the opportunity for process improvement suggestions, but by all means that should not be the only feedback mechanism when looking to measure employee experience.

 The technology perspective